paulburpo/multitenant-adf/README.md

 1. Deploy source databases.
 For this demo I deployed three Azure SQL Databases with the sample database.
 These are all hosted from the same Logical SQL Server.
 I use the S2 tier during the demo but scale down to S1 when I am not actively using it.
 I also enable SQL Authentication.
 The pipeline will use SQL Authentication so for ease of use I would use the same admin account for all of your databases.
 The best practice security wise would be to use a Managed Identity in Data Factory and grant access to SQL databases.
 Also make sure that your databases are using a public endpoint for this demo.

 2. Deploy the destination data warehouse.
 For this I deployed one Azure SQL Database.
 It is hosted on the same Logical SQL Server as the source databases.
 I use the S3 tier during the demo but scale down to S1 when I am not actively using it.
 I also enable SQL Authentication.
-I created the same admin account as the source databases, again, not best practice, it is just so I do'nt have to memorize a bunch of user names and passwords.
+I created the same admin account as the source databases, again, not best practice, it is just so I don't have to memorize a bunch of user names and passwords.
 Also make sure that your databases are using a public endpoint for this demo.

 3. Deploy Azure Data Factory.